A digital display stand holds nine screens showing various adventure and nature scenes, set against a home interior with shelves and plants.

 What is a shoppable video?

-A video that embeds clickable hotspots new directly to checkout, collapsing discovery and purchase into a single viewing session.
+A video that embeds clickable hotspots leading directly to checkout, collapsing discovery and purchase into a single viewing session.

 Which platforms support native tags?